-Ok…Short answer, no. Long answer, yes.
+As far as the need for a website question….Short answer, no. Long answer, YES!
 Why do I say this?

-I didn’t know a thing back then about SEO, promotion, writing good supporting content, but even worse, I didn’t know I was supposed to register a domain and choose a hosting company, the sine qua non of website launching…boy that was awful, Thankful to the grace of God that I got educated in the right direction.
+I didn’t know a thing back then about SEO, promotion, writing good supporting content, but even worse, I didn’t know I was supposed to register a domain and choose a hosting company, the sine qua non of website launching…, Thankful to the grace of God that I got educated in the right direction!